Definition of Java User-defined Data Types

 - It is not full-fledged

-- It is only an abstract and it has the only a definition and the body is empty.
+- It is only an abstract, and it has only a definition, and the body is empty.

 Interfaces cannot instantiate any objects like class.
 But it facilitates abstraction, Multiple inheritances, and loose coupling of classes.

-Class extends to another super class by a level.
-Interface extends to another super interface by a level.
-Class implements interface and multiple inheritance is achieved indirectly which is otherwise not possible in a class.
+The class extends to another superclass by a level.
+The interface extends to another super interface by a level.
+Class implements interface, and multiple inheritance is achieved indirectly, which is otherwise not possible in a class.

 Each interface created by a user has a unique data type with a combined effect of its data elements.
-Objects created in these classes uses interfaces also and each of these objects are the variables for interface data types.
+Objects created in these classes use interfaces, and each of these objects are the variables for interface data types.

 Example

-Below example shows how classes implement interfaces, how objects of these classes are created linking the interfaces, and how they are executed.
+The following example demonstrates how classes implement interfaces, how developers create objects of these classes that link to the interfaces, and how they execute them.

 Code: